milanwiedemann/phc-coding-club/resources/Sheet1a.md

 with are the `apply()` family, which let you (depending on which `apply()` function you use) take a vector, list or even a matrix and apply a function element-wise to it that doesn’t normally work that way without going to the trouble of writing a loop.
-For more on the `apply()` family and anonymous functions, see the “Writing concise code” reference sheet.
+R has quite a few other useful higher-order functions (functions that take other functions as arguments), which may be covered on a future sheet.

-## Appendix 14: Dates
+## Appendix 15: Dates

 There are no references to dates in the main document, but I figure they’re important enough to include here anyway.
 Under the hood, R